 For maybe €1 or €1.20 you can grab a fluffy rich cappuccino and you are good to go.
 It is so delicious and in my eyes, there is no way Starbucks could compete with this.
 I have to say, that I love it the most in Italy.
 Oh my goodness is it delicious!

 Also in Italy, you will find an assortment of gourmet cheeses, meats, sauces and packaged pasta at the service station.
 Go figure!
-There are also fresh made Panini’s and Lars is now a big Panini fan too.
+There are also fresh made Panini’s and our son is now a big Panini fan too.

 What does your pit stop look like?